 Nothing in this Act shall prevent persons proceeded against from recovering contribution in any case in which they would otherwise be entitled to contribution by law.

-[Section 368, formerly section 292, renumbered as section 368 by No. 38 of 1933 s.
+[Section 368, formerly section 292, renumbered as section 368: No. 38 of 1933 s.
 42.]

 369. Liability of owner and occupier under requisition or order